Homeschool Schedule Examples (By Age + Realistic Daily Plans)

 Done by 12:00–12:30

-Students in this range benefit from having some ownership over their schedule — knowing what comes next and being responsible for starting each block without being prompted.
+Students in this range do well with some ownership over their schedule: knowing what comes next and starting each block without being prompted.

 Start with two subjects: reading and math.
-These are the skills everything else depends on.
-Teach them consistently, at the right level, before adding anything else to the day.
+Teach them every day at the right level before adding anything else.

-Once reading and math are running smoothly — meaning your child is making visible progress and sessions are mostly friction-free — add writing.
-Then, when writing is stable, consider introducing history or science one at a time.
+Once reading and math are running smoothly, add writing.
+Then, when writing is stable, bring in history or science one at a time.
+The guide on what subjects to homeschool by age gives you a framework for sequencing.

-Most schedule problems aren't really schedule problems.
+Most schedule problems aren't schedule problems.
 They're placement problems.
 Sessions run long because the material is too hard.
-A child resists starting because the work is too easy or too frustrating.
 The day loses momentum because nothing is quite right.
-Fix the level, and the schedule usually sorts itself out.

-Build the simplest schedule that gets the core work done consistently.
+Build the simplest schedule that gets the core work done every day.
 Adjust when something isn't working.
-Add subjects when the foundation is stable.
-That's the approach that holds up — not just for one year, but across all of them.
+Add subjects once the foundation is stable.